Overview

 Casdoor features

-Casdoor follows a front-end and back-end separate architecture, developed by Golang.
-It supports high concurrency, provides a web-based UI for management, and supports localization in 10+ languages.
+Casdoor follows a frontend-backend separation architecture and is developed in Golang.
+It supports high concurrency, provides a web-based UI for management, and supports localization in over 10 languages.

-Casdoor supports third-party application login, such as GitHub, Google, QQ, and WeChat, and it supports extending third-party login with plugins.
+Casdoor supports third-party application login options, such as GitHub, Google, QQ, and WeChat, and supports extending third-party login capabilities with plugins.

 Casdoor supports authorization management based on Casbin.
 It supports ACL, RBAC, ABAC, and RESTful access control models.

-Casdoor provides phone verification code, email verification code, and password retrieval functions.
+Casdoor provides phone verification codes, email verification codes, and password retrieval functionality.

-Casdoor supports auditing and recording of accessing logs.
+Casdoor supports auditing and recording of access logs.

-Casdoor integrates with Alibaba Cloud, Tencent Cloud, and Qiniu Cloud image CDN cloud storage.
+Casdoor integrates with Alibaba Cloud, Tencent Cloud, and Qiniu Cloud for image CDN and cloud storage.

 Casdoor allows customization of registration, login, and password retrieval pages.

-Casdoor supports integration with existing systems by database synchronization, enabling smooth transition to Casdoor.
+Casdoor supports integration with existing systems through database synchronization, enabling a smooth transition to Casdoor.

-Casdoor supports mainstream databases such as MySQL, PostgreSQL, and SQL Server, and it supports the extension of new databases with plugins.
+Casdoor supports mainstream databases such as MySQL, PostgreSQL, and SQL Server, and supports extending to new databases with plugins.

 How it works